-We are pleased to present the Annual Comprehensive Financial Report ("ACFR") of the City of Garden City, Georgia, for the fiscal year ending December 31, 2022.
+We are pleased to present the Annual Comprehensive Financial Report ("ACFR") of the City of Garden City, Georgia (the "City"), for the fiscal year ended December 31, 2023.
 State law requires that all general-purpose local governments publish, within six months of the close of each fiscal year, a complete set of audited financial statements presented in conformity with generally accepted accounting principles in the United States of America ("GAAP").
-This report consists of management's representations concerning the finances of the city.
+This report consists of management's representations concerning the finances of the City.
 Consequently, management assumes full responsibility for the completeness and reliability of all information presented in this report.
 To the best of our knowledge and belief, the enclosed data is accurate in all material respects and is reported in a manner designed to accurately present the financial position and results of the operation of the various funds and account groups within the City.
 All disclosures necessary to enable the reader to gain a full understanding of the City's financial activities have been included.
-This report also fulfills the state law to publish an annual audit within six months of the close of each fiscal year.
+This report also fulfills state law to publish an annual audit within six months of the close of each fiscal year.

-The ACFR is presented in four sections: (1) Introductory, (2) Financial, (3) Statistical, and (4) Compliance.
+The ACFR is presented in four sections: 1) Introductory, 2) Financial, 3) Statistical, and 4) Compliance.
 The introductory section includes this transmittal letter, the City's organizational chart, and a list of principal officials.
-The financial section includes the Management's Discussion and Analysis (MD&A); basic financial statements for governmental and proprietary funds; notes to the financial statements and the combined and individual funds statements; and schedules for the non-major governmental, special revenue, capital projects, and proprietary funds.
+The financial section includes the Management's Discussion and Analysis ("MD&A"); basic financial statements for governmental and proprietary funds; notes to the financial statements and the combined and individual funds statements; and schedules for the nonmajor governmental, special revenue, capital projects, and proprietary funds.
 The statistical section presents selected and unaudited financial and demographic information.

 The City's primary government financial statements have been audited by Mauldin & Jenkins CPAs, LLC.
-They have issued an unmodified ("clean") opinion of the City's financial statements for the fiscal year that ended December 31, 2022.
+They have issued an unmodified ("clean") opinion of the City's financial statements for the fiscal year that ended December 31, 2023.
 On a test basis, the independent audit involved examining the evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 The independent auditor's report is presented as the first component of the financial section of this report.

-Generally accepted accounting principles (GAAP) require that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements.
+GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements.
 The MD&A immediately follows the independent auditor's report.
 The MD&A complements the letter of transmittal and should be read in conjunction with it.